nanvel/blog/pages/books.md

 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
 - [Natural Language Processing with Python](http://www.nltk.org/book/) by Steven Bird, Ewan Klein, and Edward Loper

+## To read

+- The Achievement Habit by Bernard Roth
+- Algorithms Illuminated: Part 1: The Basics by Tim Roughgarden
+- Architects of Intelligence by Matin Ford
+- The Art and Science of Trading by Adam Grimes
+- Candelsticks by John Martin
+- Chiang Mai 55 Secrets Bcket List by Antonio Araujo and Natcha Pongsuriyakarn
+- Cryptocurrency Passive Income by Steve Logan
+- Culture & Empire: Digital Revolution by Pieter Hintjens
+- Data Science for Executives by Nir Kaldero
+- Designing Bots by Amir Shevat
+- Developing Brilliant Writing Skills by Roy Horn
+- Elements if Style by William Strunk Jr.
+- Forex for Beginners by James Stuart
+- Forex Made Simple by Alpha Balde
+- Forex: Trading Successfully for Beginners by F.R.
+Commerce
+- Getting Real by Jason Fried, Hanson Heinemeier, Matthew Linderman
+- Gump & Co. by Winston Groom
+- How to Day Trade for a Living by Andrew Aziz
+- Instant PostgreSQL Starter by Daniel K. Lyons
+- Instant Thai by Stuart Robson and Prateep Changchit
+- Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Stein Clifford
+- Jesse Livermore's Methods of Trading in Stocks by Richard Wyckoff
+- Landing Page Optimization by Tim Ash
+- Learn D3.js by Helder Da Rocha
+- Learn to Trade Momentum Stocks by Matthew R. Kratter
+- Machine Learning for Absolute Beginners by Oliver Theobald
+- Make Your Own Neural Network by Tariq Rashid
+- Making Games with Python & Pygame by Al Sweigart
+- The Manager's Path by Camille Fournier
+- Managing for Results by Peter F. Drucker
+- The Mathematical Corporation by Josh Sullivan and Angela Zutavern
+- Beautiful Fighting Girl by Sait Tamaki
+- New Concepts in Technical Trading Systems by J. Welles Wilder
+- Non-Obvious by Rohit Bhargava
+- Online Startup by Ryan Stevens
+- Python for Data Analysis by Wes Mckinney
+- The Self-Taught Programmer by Cory Althoff
+- Statistics for Absolute Beginners by O. Theobald
+- Trading Evolved by Andreas Clenow
+- Trading with the Trendlines by David Carli

 ## Archive

 - Managing for Results by Peter F. Drucker (19%)